 All these insights help you make more informed decisions on improving your SEO to boost your traffic.
-With these data, you will figure out what is wrong with your website and figure out how to fix it to improve your site performance.
+With this data, you will figure out what is wrong with your website and figure out how to fix it to improve your site performance.

-Also, based on what is already working for your website, you may decide to double on it to even get more better results or gain more traffic.
+Also, based on what is already working for your website, you may decide to double on it to even get better results or gain more traffic.

 This works very especially when you are running ad campaigns and decide to create goals or smart goals to see which ads are converting more so you can increase your efforts and increase your advertising ROI.

 When we talk of smart goals in analytics, we simply mean tracking event conversions which is very useful to help you understand which audience is converting more.

 Not only for advertising but generally everyone that converts through any of your traffic sources is tracked using smart goals.

 It is not a must to set up smart goals but it is crucial when you are running online advertising campaigns.

 Another way to get your analytics setup is with Tag Manager and here is the process